-This TOE generates cryptographic keys (common key) to support the cryptographic operation function for user data and TSF data.
-The cryptographic keys (common key) are generated every time the MFD is powered on.
+This TOE generates a cryptographic key (common key) to support the cryptographic operation function for user data and TSF data.
+The cryptographic key (common key) that is unique to the MFD is generated every time the MFD is powered on.

-The TOE generates 128-bit and 256-bit secure keys using the MSN-R2 expansion algorithm and stores the keys into the volatile memory to use them for the AES Rijndael, a cryptographic algorithm.
-The MSN-R2 expansion algorithm is an algorithm for generating cryptographic keys which conform to the Data Security Kit Encryption Standard.
-Therefore, the TOE satisfies FCS CKM.1a and FCS CKM.1b.
+The TOE generates a 256-bit secure key using the MSN-R3 expansion algorithm and stores the key into the volatile memory to use it for the AES Rijndael, a cryptographic algorithm.
+The MSN-R3 expansion algorithm is an algorithm for generating a cryptographic key which conforms to the Data Security Kit Encryption Standard.
+Therefore, the TOE satisfies FCS\CKM.1.